Our Lab

 Inside the Work

 Our research explores every layer of mushroom biology, from the genetic blueprint to how fungi interact with their environment.
-We’re uncovering the nutritional, chemical, and physical conditions that support optimal growth, while building the technologies to monitor and control them with precision.
-At the same time, we transform agricultural and food processing by-products into high-value feedstocks, closing the loop through a circular, zero-waste model.
-The result is clean-label, next-generation ingredients with minimal environmental impact—designed to meet the needs of forward-thinking food makers.
+We uncover the nutritional, chemical, and physical conditions that support optimal growth, while building the technologies to monitor and control them with precision.

 Proving the Potential